 Prisoner Cell Block H was essential late night viewing.
-What made it essential?
-Well I remember having this discussion some years ago.
-The conclusion was it was so bad it was actually very good!
 The set was a bit cardboardy, but this TV series won quite a few Logie Awards (annual Australian television industry awards) and was fun late night viewing.
 PCBH achieved cult status as viewers tuned in to grab their late night fix behind bars.

-- Bea Smith.
+Bea Smith.
 Top Dog and chief operator of the steam press.
 Inside for shooting her husband.
-You would cross her at your peril!
+You would cross her at your peril.
 Get on her wrong side and prepared to be beaten to a pulp.
-A bit of a Jekyll and Hyde character – nice as pie one second but will smash an inmate up the next.
+A bit of a Jekyll and Hyde character: nice as pie one minute but will smash-up an inmate the next.
 There’s only one Bea Smith.

-4. Joan Ferguson.
+Joan Ferguson.
 Miss Ferguson was the warden none of the inmates would want to cross.
-She was wicked … she was evil … she is the kind of person who would make the devil tremble and dampen his fierce flames!
-Smuggling, dodgy dealings, double crossing, bullying, organised beatings – the list could go on.
+She was wicked; she was evil: the kind of person who would make the devil tremble and dampen his fierce flames!
+Smuggling, dodgy dealings, double crossing, bullying, organised beatings; the list could go on.
 Keep clear!

 Doreen.
 A good friend of Lizzie.
-When it came to Doreen you would catch yourself saying ‘Aww’ or ‘Bless’.
+When it came to Doreen you would catch yourself saying Aww or bless.
 Doreen was a vulnerable soul who needed chunks of advice from Bea and Lizzie.
 One bit of advice she did not get was regarding the use of a garden fork – it’s for gardening only … not for ramming through your foot!

 Do you have fond memories of Prisoner Cell Block H?
-Well you don’t have much more time to dwell on them as it’s time to get back to your cell!
-Soon the prison cell door will slide shut followed by the rattling of keys as you’re locked in.
-Shortly afterwards the lights will go out.
-Darkness and a cell mate will be your companions until the morning.
-You may hear some screams, some snoring or your cell mate revealing their darkest secrets whilst sleep talking.
-Hold onto your sanity, survive each day and keep your enemies close – survival tips for being a resident of Wentworth Detention Centre.
+Well you don’t have time to dwell on them as it’s time to get back to your cell!
+Soon the prison-cell door will slam shut followed by the rattling of keys as you’re locked in.
+The lights will go out.
+Darkness and a cell-mate will be your companions until the morning.
+You may hear some screams, some snoring or your cell-mate sleep-talking and revealing their darkest secrets.
+Hold onto your sanity, take it one day at a time and keep your enemies close; survival tips for being a resident of Wentworth Detention Centre.